awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 ```

 **DELETE Object Permissions**
-You can delete objects either by explicitly calling the DELETE Object API or by configuring its lifecycle \(see [Object Lifecycle Management](object-lifecycle-mgmt.md)\) so that Amazon S3 can remove the objects when their lifetime expires\.
+You can delete objects either by explicitly calling the DELETE Object API or by configuring its lifecycle \(see [Object lifecycle management](object-lifecycle-mgmt.md)\) so that Amazon S3 can remove the objects when their lifetime expires\.
 To explicitly block users or accounts from deleting objects, you must explicitly deny them `s3:DeleteObject`, `s3:DeleteObjectVersion`, and `s3:PutLifecycleConfiguration` permissions\.

 **Explicit Deny**
 By default, users have no permissions\.
 But as you create users, add users to groups, and grant them permissions, they might get certain permissions that you didn't intend to grant\.
 That is where you can use explicit deny, which supersedes all other permissions a user might have and denies the user permissions for specific actions\.